-Data is collated and submitted with a supporting evidence pack along with carbon measurement data in the annual certification application and covers the same reporting period and organisational boundary as the carbon footprint.
+Data is collated and submitted with a supporting evidence pack along with carbon measurement data in the annual certification application and covers the same reporting period as the carbon footprint.
+Organisational boundary may vary depending upon data and conversion factor availability.

 Increases in social value contributions are not a requirement of certification, but Members are strongly encouraged to review their CSR strategies to increase contributions where possible.
-Social value contributions are recorded in the Certification Report, as by turnover.
+Social value contributions are recorded in the Certification Report, as

-- a total annual figure; - by employee, and
+- a total annual figure;

+- by employee, and

+- by turnover.